Recently, we announced the launch of our latest cohort of our 4 Day Coaching Programme to Maximise School Performance.

 5. Celebration and Humour: We Feel Good about Ourselves

-In a great school culture, achievements (whether big or small) are appreciated and celebrated.
+In a positive school culture, achievements (whether big or small) are appreciated and celebrated.
 Research has shown that when we feel good about ourselves and our achievements are recognised, we not only feel better about both ourselves but it also optimises the way in which our brains function.
 We are more likely to enter a state of flow and so maximise our own levels of performance.
 Thus, celebrating team and individual success is key to the development of high performing teams.

 On top of this, joy and laughter are present in school life.
 The school day provides everyone with opportunities to relax, reflect, to be themselves with colleagues and to have moments where they can be less serious.
 When this is the case, staff feel more content and passionate in their roles.